 SHW400.6 A select exhibitor, in individual working events may show any combination in select and amateur as long as a maximum of three different horses is exhibited and that a horse is only shown one time by any exhibitor in that class.
 For example, a select exhibitor in individual working events may exhibit all three horses in the amateur, all three horses in the select, two horses in select and one in amateur or one in select and two in amateur.
 A horse may only be exhibited one time in a class in either select or amateur no matter the exhibitor.

 SHW400.7 A select exhibitor, in select amateur or amateur classes, may show up to two different horses in group classes (showmanship at halter, western pleasure, western horsemanship, hunter under saddle, hunter hack, hunt seat equitation, equitation over fences and pleasure driving) as long as one horse is show in the amateur group class and a different horse is shown in the select group class.
 Should the classes be combined, the select amateur must choose on which horse to compete.

 SHW400.8 No horse may be shown in more than one youth or amateur subdivision of any type of event.
 (Example: A horse ridden in a reining class by a youth in the 11-year-old and younger group cannot also be ridden in a reining class by a youth in the 15-through-18 group.
-However, the same horse may be shown in a novice class then shown by another exhibitor or same exhibitor in the youth or amateur division.)
+However, the same horse may be shown in a Level 1 (Novice) class then shown by another exhibitor or same exhibitor in Level 2 or 3 youth or amateur division.)